 Temporary and prolonged use of amphetamine stimulants such as Adderall raise cortisol levels.
 High cortisol levels in the blood is another main cause of damaged hair follicles, and hair loss.

 4. Rash and Itchy skin

-Therefore, looking over your Adderall dosage recommendations may prevent hair loss or may limit the amount of hair loss you experience.
-If your hair loss is severe, talk to your doctor about ceasing to take the medication altogether and wait for your hair to grow back naturally.
+Therefore, looking over your Adderall dosage recommendations may prevent hair loss or limit the amount of hair loss you experience.
+If your hair loss is severe, you can talk to your doctor about safely discontinuing the medication altogether and wait for your hair to grow back naturally.

-Sometimes, the hair does not grow back naturally.
-If that’s he case you may wish to consider taking a hair growth supplement like Nutrafol.
-No matter what supplement you choose it is important that it contains the right vitamins and minerals that together help to regenerate your hair.
-The supplement you choose should therefore contain Biotin (Vitamin B7), Vitamin C and Zinc.
+You may wish to consider taking a hair health supplement like Nutrafol – no matter what supplement you choose, it’s important that it contains the right vitamins and minerals that together help to support strong, healthy hair growth, such as Biotin (Vitamin B7), Vitamin C and Zinc.